saphetor/varsome-api-client-python/README.md

 This client is still in beta but it is a good for playing around with the API.

 ### Python versions
-Python versions 3.3 and greater are supported.
+Requires at least Python 3.3, you can download the latest version from [www.python.org](http://www.python.org)

 ### Installation
 We suggest that you create a python virtual environment instead of globally installing the library.

 There are several ways to create a virtual environment, but you can refer to [pip installation](https://pip.pypa.io/en/stable/installing/) and
 [virtualenv installation](https://virtualenv.pypa.io/en/stable/installation/) to first install these 2 tools if you don't have them already installed via a package manager (Linux) or HomeBrew (MacOS), etc.
+Remember to use "sudo -H" when installing on Mac.

 To create a virtual environment, you can follow the [user guide](https://virtualenv.pypa.io/en/stable/userguide/) or simply run: